electron/electron/docs/api/process.md

 ### `process.argv`

-An array containing the arguments passed to the application when started.
+A String[] array containing the arguments passed to the application when started.
 To get the arguments from the renderer process use `require('electron').remote.process.argv`

 ## Methods